espocrm/documentation/docs/user-guide/stream.md

 # Stream

 The Stream in EspoCRM is a feed where you can see updates and new additions for records you follow.
-You are also can post messages to your own stream and to stream of another users.
+You are also can post messages to your own Stream and to the Stream of another Users.

-By default, the following entity types have the stream: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
-Administrators can **enable** or **disable** stream for a certain entity type in [Entity Manager](../administration/entity-manager.md).
+By default, the following entity types have the Stream enabled: Accounts, Contacts, Leads, Opportunities, Cases, Tasks.
+Administrators can **enable** or **disable** the Stream for a certain entity type in the [Entity Manager](../administration/entity-manager.md).

-There are two types of stream in EspoCRM: record stream and user stream.
+There are two types of the Stream in EspoCRM: Record Stream and User Stream.

 ## Record Stream

-The *Stream* panel is available on the record detail view at the bottom.
+The *Stream* panel is available on the record detail view in the bottom.
 Posts, updates and new additions related to the current record are displayed here.

-It's possible to **move the stream panel down** so that it will appear under other panels.
-Administrator can do it at Administration > Layout Manager > select entity type > Bottom panels.
+The administrator can move the Stream panel down so that it will appear under other panels or put it into a tab.
+This can be done at Administration > Entity Manager > {Entity Type} > Layouts > Bottom panels.

 ## User Stream